American heavyweight Jarrell Miller has come out swinging months after the fallout of his 2019 failed clash with Anthony Joshua.

 “There are certain athletes in the boxing game that use my name.
 If you can’t say it to my face, I know you’re a punk,” Miller told BonusCodeBets.co.uk.
 “Ninety-nine point nine percent of the people you see in the boxing world would never look my way and say something to my face – that’s the kind of characters they are.

-“A lot of fighters that were talking junk; Andre Ward, Billy-Joe Saunders, Tony Bellew, Deontay Wilder and Eddie Hearn.
+“A lot of fighters were talking junk; Andre Ward, Billy-Joe Saunders, Tony Bellew, Deontay Wilder, and Eddie Hearn.

 “A lot of fighters were running their mouth who didn’t know s**t about this situation.

-“Deontay was running his mouth and his brother got popped for something (not steroids).
-Like I said before, I wouldn’t jump to conclusions and you got to do your homework.
+“Deontay was running his mouth, and his brother got popped for something (not steroids).
+As I said, I wouldn’t jump to conclusions, and you must do your homework.

 On regaining his place as the top championship contender, Miller added: “I am number two in the world.

-“The only reason I am not number one is that I don’t have no belt.
+“The only reason I am not number one is that I don’t have a belt.
 I know I am a better fighter than all of these guys.